jbtule/keyczar-dotnet/README.txt

 = Keyczar dotnet =
 Implmemented in C# 4 to match up with the Java/Python/C++ Keyczar standard features and will interoperate with them by default.
 Uses BouncyCastle as backend for most encryption.
+Official keyczar site: http://keyczar.org

 == Usage ==